-Line 2.-Enter the amount of any credits included on lines 1a through 1k that are from a passive activity.
+Line 2.-Enter the credits included in line 1m that are from passive activities.
 Generally, a passive activity is a trade or business in which you did not materially participate.
 Generally, rental activities are passive activities, whether or not you materially participate.
 See Form 8582-CR, Passive Activity Credit Limitations (for individuals, trusts, and estates), or Form 8810, Corporate Passive Activity Loss and Credit Limitations (for corporations), for more details.

-Line 4.-Enter the passive activity credit allowed for 1994 from Form 8582-CR or Form 8810.
+Line 4.-Enter the passive activity credit allowed for 1995 from Form 8582-CR or Form 8810.
 See the instructions for the applicable form for more information.

-Line 5.-All carryforwards of unused credits that make up the general business credit are added together and become a business credit carryforward to 1994.
+Line 5.-All carryforwards of unused credits that make up the general business credit are added together and become a business credit carryforward to 1995.